nicolevpastor/Data-Dashboard/README.md

 ## Notes

-Challenges were combining both APIs and feature the graphs.
-I had a hard time how to place those and which graphs and how to implement that.
-Also thinking what categories with weather to make them.
+Challenges were combining both APIs and featuring the graphs.
+I had a hard time deciding how to place those and which graphs and how to implement that.
+Also thinking about what categories with weather to make them.
+(My account for assignments is linked again as a collaborator with this personal account of mine).